devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ### When to use Stateless & When to use Stateful

-Keep in mind, to improve performance, you always want to rely on as few Stateful widgets as possible.
+Keep in mind, to improve performance, you always want to rely on as few Stateful Widgets as possible.
-But There is essentially two reasons to choose a Stateful Widget over a Stateless one:
+But there are essentially two reasons to choose a Stateful Widget over a Stateless one:

 1. The Widget needs to hold any kind of data that has to change during its lifetime.
-2. The Widget needs to dispose of anything or cleanup after it self at the end of it’s lifetime.
+2. The Widget needs to dispose of anything or clean up after itself at the end of its lifetime.

 ### Inherited Widgets

 I will not go in detail on Inherited Widgets [(Flutter Dev Team 2018c)](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html) here.
-When using the BLoC library [(Angelov and Contributors 2019)](https://felangel.github.io/bloc/#/), which I will teach you in the chatper [Architecting a Flutter-App](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App), you will most likely never create an Inherited Widgets yourself.
-But in short: They are a way to expose data from the top if the Widget Tree to all their descendance.
-And they are used as the underlying technologie of the BLoC library.
+When using the BLoC library [(Angelov and Contributors 2019)](https://felangel.github.io/bloc/#/), which I will teach you in the chapter [Architecting a Flutter-App](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App), you will most likely never create an Inherited Widgets yourself.
+But in short: They are a way to expose data from the top of the Widget Tree to all their descendants.
+And they are used as the underlying technology of the BLoC library.

 # 140-Asynchronous-Flutter

 ## Introduction

 Asynchronous Programming is an essential part of any modern application.
 There will always be network calls, user input or any number of other unpredictable things that your app has to wait for.
 Luckily Dart [(Dart Team 2019a)](https://dart.dev/) and Flutter [(Flutter Dev Team 2018h)](https://flutter.dev/) have a very good integration of Asynchronous Programming.
 This chapter will teach you the basics of Futures, async/await [(Dart Team 2019a)](https://dart.dev/) and Streams [(Dart Team 2019b)](https://dart.dev/tutorials/language/streams).
-Throughout this chapter I will be using the *http* package [(Dart Team 2019c)](https://pub.dev/packages/http) to make network requests.
-Communication with the web is one of the most common usecases for Asynchronous Programming, so I though it would only be fitting.
+Throughout this chapter, I will be using the *HTTP package* [(Dart Team 2019c)](https://pub.dev/packages/http) to make network requests.
+Communication with the web is one of the most common use-cases for Asynchronous Programming, so I thought it would only be fitting.

 ## Futures

 Futures [(Dart Team 2019a)](https://dart.dev/) are the most basic way of dealing with asynchronous code in Flutter.
 If you have ever worked with JavaScripts [(ECMA 1997)](https://www.ecma-international.org/publications/standards/Ecma-262.htm) Promises before, they are basically the exact same thing.
-Here is a small example: This is a simplified version is Wisgens Api Repository.
+Here is a small example: This is a simplified version of the Wisgen API Repository.
 It can make requests to the AdviceSlip API [(Kiss 2019)](https://api.adviceslip.com/) to fetch some new advice texts.

 ``` dart
 class Api {